 Everyone loved soft, round, cuddly Koala Lou, but her mother loved her most of all and told her so a hundred times a day.
 As time passed and more little brothers and sisters were born, her mother became too busy to tell Koala Lou that she loved her.

 Koala Lou grew sad, and oh, how she longed to hear her mother say it once again.
 Then one day Koala Lou though of a brilliant plan to win back her mother’s love and hear again those wonderful words, ” Koala Lou, I DO love you!”

-This volume, published by Usborne, contains 17 stories, both new and traditional, written in simple text, that are suitable for reading aloud.
+The Usborne Little Book of Bedtime Stories contains 17 stories, both new and traditional, written in simple text, that are suitable for reading aloud.

 The stories include: “King Donkey Ears”, “The Enormous Turnip”, “Danny the Dragon”, “The Inch Prince”, “Androcles and the Lion”, “Stone Soup”, “The Clumsy Crocodile” and “The Sorcerer’s Apprentice”.

 #49.
-Lost And Found by Oliver Jeffers
+Lost and Found by Oliver Jeffers